b4n6-b4n6/openshop/docs/FUTUREWISE.md

 <code style='color: cyan;'>[Core]</code>
   * reduce quantity in purchase flow❗
-  * implement order expiration in purchase flow❗
+  * run in termux❗
-  * os specific notifications❗
-    * per convo message
-    * per order status change
   * add owner-only per-order metadata field that can be modified in owners order page

 <code style='color: cyan;'>[UI]</code>
-  * Improve live chat❗
+  * Improve live chat
     * reveal new message once a new message appears
     * save and restore scroll position across reloads (probably save when user triggers scroll and load on new page load event)
   * Improve aesthetic